 After putting much on hold in March 2020, the Provincial Court of British Columbia has re-opened but with new ways of doing things.
-Matters scheduled from May 19, 2020 will move forward in some manner on their original dates.
-Previously adjourned hearings, conferences, and trials are being re-scheduled.
 All new family matters are once again being accepted by the court.
+Family hearings and conferences are proceeding on their scheduled dates.
+Previously adjourned hearings, conferences, and trials have been re-scheduled.

 Most proceedings are being conducted virtually, meaning you'll "attend" your hearing by a phone call from the court, a conference call through Telus, or an audioconference or videoconference through Microsoft Teams.